nicu1999/WebProgramming/README.md

-# Final assignment for Web Programming Course
+# Refugee Helper - Final assignment for Web Programming Course

+# Description
+This is an single page application built using Vue 3, Auth0, the Google Maps Javascript API, Node.js and Mongodb.

 ## Features
 	WAYPOINT: Location on map.
 Can be "friendly" or "dangerous".